chatengine-io/react-chat-engine/README.md

 - Using [npm](https://www.npmjs.com/#getting-started): `npm install react-chat-engine --save`
 - Using [Yarn](https://yarnpkg.com/): `yarn add react-chat-engine`

+- NOTE: When you use `import {} from 'nextjs-chat-engine';` you will also likely need to import css assets from react quill.
+Add `require('react-quill/dist/quill.snow.css');` alongside your Chat Engine import.

 ## Quick Start

 Add serverless chat to your React app in 3 minutes.